niklasekstrom/a314/Software/README.md

 ## How to install

+**Note** that there are additional instructions in the [wiki](https://github.com/niklasekstrom/a314/wiki/Installation-instructions) that you should also follow.
+These instructions are for building and installing the software in this repo, but there are additional steps that should be taken.

 On the Raspberry Pi do the following:
 - Install Raspbian: https://www.raspberrypi.org/downloads/raspbian/
 - Install Docker: ```curl -sSL https://get.docker.com | sh```